neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 - Explain the event object:

-- is created when an event is triggered
+- It is created when an event is triggered.
-- we can access it as an argument of our callback function
+- We can access it as an argument of our callback function.
-- important method: `event.preventDefault()`
+- Important method: `event.preventDefault()`
-- important property: `event.target`
+- Important property: `event.target`

 - Show that `event.target` is a reference to the entire form: